 CAN has produced a guide for instructors.
 It includes lesson plans, road layout diagrams, and how to set up a training course.

 NZTA Cyclist Skills Training Guide

 Looking for a cycle trainer?

-Contact us: cycletraining [at] can [dot] org [dot] nz and we can put you in touch with a trainer in your area.
+Ask the road safety staff at your local council, or contact us: firstname.lastname@example.org and we can put you in touch with a trainer in your area.

 Whangarei: Ruth Jarman and Sport Northland

 Auckland: Zane Bray at Auckland Transport, Bike Auckland, Bigfoot Adventures,

 Tauranga: Iris Thomas